turnkeylinux-apps/tkldev/docs/development/buildprocess.rst

 ``root.sandbox`` is just like ``root.patched`` except it is designed to hold temporary, manual modifications to the root filesystem.
-It serves as a sandbox for quick & dirty protyping of changes.
+It serves as a sandbox for quick & dirty prototyping of changes.
 This accelerates the development cycle by making it easy to test proposed changes to the root filesystem quickly, without changing product source code and without having to wait for the build process to resquash the